-American Geophysical Union, Committee on Global Environmental Change, 1994-98, and Climate Change Panel, 1998.
+Committee on Global Environmental Change, 1994-98, and Climate Change Panel, American Geophysical Union, 1998.
 This committee and panel drafted the 1998 AGU Position Statement on Climate Change and Greenhouse Gases.
+Eos 80 (5), 49, 1999.
 For reaction to this statement, including a statement by then Vice President Gore, click here.

 Advisory Board, Tellus B, 1997-2003.